chuzcjoe/crowd-tracking-and-visualizing-from-top-view/README.md

 ![image](https://github.com/chuzcjoe/crowd-tracking-and-visualizing-from-top-view/raw/master/viz2.jpg)

-We use speed, velocity and direction to define the Turbulence level for each extracted frame.
+We use speed, people counts and direction to define the Turbulence level for each extracted frame.
 ![image](https://github.com/chuzcjoe/crowd-tracking-and-visualizing-from-top-view/raw/master/output.png)

 Pressure Map for showing the geospatial distribution of the pressure value.